-48 See 17 U.S.C. § 102(b) (2012); Feist Publications, Inc. v.
+48 See id. § 102(b); Feist Publications.v.
 Rural Tel.
 Serv.
-Co., 499 U.S. 340, 356 (1991) ("Section 102(b) is universally understood to prohibit any copyright in facts.")
+Co., 499 U.S. 340, 356 (1991) ("Section 102(b) is universally understood to prohibit any copyright in facts.").

 49 Eldred v.
-Ashcroft, 537 U.S. 186, 219-221 (2003).
+Ashcroft, 537 U.S. 186, 219-21 (2003).

 50 See, e.g., Hendrickson v.
 Cal.
-Newspapers, Inc., 48 Cal.App.3d 59, 62 (Cal.
+Newspapers, 48 Cal.App.3d 59, 62 (Cal.
 Ct.
 App.
-1975) ("It is well settled that the right of privacy is purely a personal one. . . the right does not survive but dies with the person").
+1975) ("It is well settled that the right of privacy is purely a personal one the right does not survive but dies with the person").

-Plagiarism results from inaccurate attribution of authorship, usually by someone seeking an improper boost for his or her reputation (or grade) by making unacknowledged use of others' language.
+someone seeking an improper boost for his or her reputation (or grade) by making unacknowledged use of others' language.
 Lack of attribution is the core of the wrong in plagiarism, and proper attribution is its cure.

-In copyright, attribution pushes in the opposite direction.
-Proper attribution tends to make copyright infringements more harmful rather than less, because identifying the true author of what an infringer is selling is likely simply to increases the infringer's profit.
+In copyright, attribution has almost the opposite effect.
+Proper attribution tends to make copyright infringements more harmful rather than less, as identifying the true author of what an infringer is selling is likely simply to increase the infringer's profit.

 Say, for example, that someone without authorization mass-produces and sells a best-selling Stephen King novel.
 Sales of the infringing version without King's name would be lower than the volume of sales that would result if the infringer accurately put King's name on the cover.
-Similarly, consider someone who without authorization translates King's novel into Spanish, making an infringing derivative work.51 Should the translator name herself as sole author of the Spanish-language novel, sales are likely to be modest, while sales would increase if she labelled the book a translation of a novel "by Stephen King".
+Similarly, if someone without authorization translates King's novel into Spanish, this behavior too will infringe rights held by the copyright owner,51 and again using King's name would increase sales.
+Should the unauthorized translator name herself as sole author of the Spanishlanguage novel, sales are likely to be modest.

 Goold does not fall into the trap of equating copyright with plagiarism.
-Goold's article instead plays a valuable role by focusing on one narrow kind of reputational injury: that which flows from producing a degraded or distorted version of the plaintiff's work and attributing it to plaintiff.
-An example might be if the translator just mentioned made drastic changes to Stephen King's plot or dialogue; if she attributed the quite different work to King, his reputation as a skillful writer might suffer.
-The argument in Unbundling would suggest that the harm thereby done to King's reputation would (if King owned the copyright) play a proper role in any suit King might bring against the distorted translation.
+Goold's article thus plays a valuable role by focusing on one narrow kind of reputational injury: that which flows from producing a degraded or distorted version of the plaintiff's work and attributing it to plaintiff.
+An example might be the translator just mentioned: If she made drastic changes to Stephen King's plot or characters, and nevertheless attributed the quite different work to King, his reputation as a skillful writer might suffer.